YYL7/ML/12. SVD/README.md

 # Singular Value Decomposition (SVD）
 SVD, use to represent the original data set with a much smaller data set by removing noise and redundant information and thus to save bits (SVD, extracting the relevant features from a collection of noisy data.)

-# Latent semantic indexing/ Latent semantic Analysis (LSI/LSA)
+• Latent semantic indexing/ Latent semantic Analysis (LSI/LSA)

 In LSI, a matrix is constructed of documents and words.
 When the SVD is done on this matrix, it creates a set of singular values, which represent concepts or topics contained in the documents.
 A simple search that looks only for the existence of words may have problems if the words are misspelled.
 Another problem with a simple search is that synonyms may be used and looking for the existence of a word wouldn’t tell you if a synonym was used to construct the document.
 If a concept is derived from thousands of similar documents, both synonyms will map to the same concept.

-# Recommendation systems
+• Recommendation systems

 Simple versions of recommendation systems compute similarity between items or people.
 More advanced methods use the SVD to create a theme space from the data and then compute similarities in the theme space.

-•	Recommendation systems--Collaborative filtering
+Recommendation systems--Collaborative filtering:

 Collaborative filtering works by taking a data set of users’ data and comparing it to the data of other users.